shemeshg/pass-simple-mdbook/src/install.md

     pass edit whatever
     ```

-    * If pass store not initialized, follow this:
+    * If pass store not initialized use `gopass setup` or follow this:
     <https://www.redhat.com/sysadmin/management-password-store>

       This document will walk through creating Private and public keys, and init the repository (setup the `.gpgid` authorization file).